An Overview of the Most Common Methods of Pharmaceutical Decontamination

 Limitations of Dry Heat Sterilization

 The elevated temperatures limit the types of instruments that can be sterilized.
 For example, petroleum products, powders, and certain metals are targeted with this sterilization process because they cannot be exposed to moisture.
-Dry heat sterilization is also highly effective at removing heavy molecular pyrogens (fever causing agents) from pharmaceutical vials as well, which make it a popular choice.
+Dry heat sterilization is also highly effective at removing heavy molecular pyrogens (fever-causing agents) from pharmaceutical vials as well, which makes it a popular choice.

 Moisture Heat Sterilization